Skip to content

 • Output: 400 × $25 / 1,000,000 = $0.0100

-That's under two cents — but multiply by 100,000 requests a month and you're at roughly $1,850, before you account for conversation history growing the input on multi-turn chats.
-Tokens are cheap individually and expensive in aggregate, which is exactly why estimating them up front matters.
+Under two cents.
+But run 100,000 requests a month and you're at roughly $1,850, before history starts growing the input on longer chats.
+Tokens are cheap one at a time and expensive in bulk, which is the whole reason to estimate them up front.

 Five ways to cut token usage

 1. Trim the system prompt.
-It's paid on every request.
-Tighten it ruthlessly and move rarely-needed detail into retrieval.
+You pay for it on every request, so tighten it and move rarely-needed detail into retrieval.

 2. Summarize or truncate history.
-Don't resend the whole transcript forever — compact older turns once a conversation gets long.
+Don't resend the entire transcript forever.
+Compact older turns once a conversation gets long.

 3. Ask for structured, bounded output.
 "Reply with a JSON object of at most three fields" produces fewer output tokens than an open-ended essay.

 4. Cache repeated context.
-If you send the same large preamble every time, prompt caching can cut the cost of that prefix dramatically.
+If you send the same large preamble every time, prompt caching can cut the cost of that prefix a lot.

-Tokens are the real currency of LLM APIs, and they don't map cleanly to words.
-Code, other languages, emoji and long IDs all cost more than they look, history quietly compounds your input bill, and every model counts differently.
-Get in the habit of measuring: paste your prompts into the LLM Token Counter, estimate the cost, and you'll never be surprised by the invoice again.
+Tokens are the real currency of LLM APIs, and they don't map neatly to words.
+Code, other languages, emoji and long IDs all cost more than they look.
+History quietly compounds your input bill.
+And every model counts differently.
+The fix is boring but it works: measure.
+Paste your prompts into the LLM Token Counter, price them out, and the invoice stops being a surprise.